Deep-Symmetry/beat-link-trigger/README.md

 new and interesting things in their shows.
 Built using [beat-link](https://github.com/Deep-Symmetry/beat-link#beat-link).

-> ”It's a shame Pioneer doesn't support this project, even
+> “It's a shame Pioneer doesn’t support this project, even
 > unofficially.
 It's such a huge value add for them.
 When I was
 > looking to buy my XDJ-XZ, lots of people were trying to sell me nice
-> Denon gear but I'm locked into Pioneer because of BLT despite Denon
+> Denon gear, but I'm locked into Pioneer because of BLT despite Denon
-> being just as good if not a little better feature-wise.“
+> being just as good if not a little better feature-wise.”
 >
 > —[Nicholas Maddix](http://maddix.it) on the project Gitter channel
 > (where we discussed the project before we moved to the [Zulip